iterative/dvc.org/content/docs/studio/how-it-works.md

   and possibly [MLEM], you will push all your ML model details to the Git repositories as Git commits and Git tags.

-## How Iterative Studio extracts your project data:
+## How Iterative Studio extracts your project data

 - When you connect to these Git repositories from Iterative Studio, the project's `dvc.yaml` is used to identify all the data, metrics and